 Felling by chainsaw and processing using forest CTL-harvesters, frequently based on tracked excavators but also specialized Nordic machines.
-One of the reasons felling often has remained motor-manual is the interest of the forest owners in keeping the stump height as low as possible and getting a good cut quality.
-In steep terrains, felling is always performed by chainsaw and the whole trees are slipped or winched to temporary forest roads where they are processed by machines.
+One of the reasons felling often has remained to be motor-manual is the interest of the forest owners in keeping the stump height as low as possible and getting a good cut quality.
+In steep terrains, felling is always performed by chainsaw.
+Whole trees are then slipped or winched to temporary forest roads where they are processed by machines.